Alicepinch/bakemyday/README.md

 - As a shopper on bakemyday I would like to be able identiy if there are any deals on the website
 - As a shopper on bakemyday I would like to be able to add a product to my basket
 - As a shopper on bakemyday I would like to be able to view all the products I have added to my basket
-- As a shopper on bakemyday I would like to be able to create a personalised order
-- As a shopper on bakemyday I would like to be able to personalise my order
 - As a shopper on bakemyday I would like to be able to search the website and see my results
 - As a shopper on bakemyday I would like to be able to easily select the quantity of what I add to my basket
-- As a shopper on bakemyday I would like to be able to sort product by name an description
 - As a shopper on bakemyday I would like to recieve email confirmation after I have placed an order
 - As a shopper on bakemyday I would like to be able to view my order history after placing an order
+- As a shopper on bakemyday I would like to be able to checkout safe and secure

 ### Site User